bbatsov/legacy-octopress-blog/source/_posts/2014-02-05-a-list-of-deprecated-stuff-in-ruby.markdown

 * passing a block to `String#bytes` is deprecated
 * passing a block to `String#chars` is deprecated
 * passing a block to `String#codepoints` is deprecated

+Unfortunately there's no way to know in which version of Ruby something got deprecated.
+Obviously most of the things on the list were deprecated before Ruby 2.1.
+Ideally in the future we'll get a better deprecation mechanism that actually keeps track of such data.

 Hopefully some of you will find this information useful!